 Ok, so 40 is a more "advanced" time of life to be thinking about your retirement plans, but it's by no means too late.
-According to the state pension age calculator on Directgov, you've still got another 27 years before you retire; based on current legislation (and we'd better not rule out that age increasing either).
+According to the state pension age calculator on Directgov, you've still got another 27 years before you are eligble for a State Pension; based on current legislation (and we'd better not rule out that age increasing either).

 They say that life begins at 40 and if you started work at the age of 18 that means that you're not even halfway through your working life!
 That might be a depressing fact, but it does reinforce what we said earlier: it's not too late!